rubinusp/byu-cs460-f2021/lab-transport-layer/README.md

 In the file `headers.py`, create a class `ICMPHeader` with both `from_bytes()` and `to_bytes()` methods, similar to those you created for IPv4 and TCP in Part 1.
-A diagram of the ICMP header is below.
+A diagram of the ICMP header used for the Destination Unreachable type is below.
 Please note that the diagram describing the IPv4 header is 32 bits (columns) wide.
 <table border="1">
 <tr>
 <th>00</th><th>01</th><th>02</th><th>03</th><th>04</th><th>05</th><th>06</th><th>07</th>